-The new Care structure introduced in October 2015 concentrated during the initial phase on the role of the administration team.
+The current care structure was introduced in October 2015 and concentrated during the initial phase on the role of the care administration team.

 The first priority was to make sure that all clients were able to have an application completed, and presented to the charities for consideration in a timely manner.